Connecting to Public Sewer

 Guidelines for the creation of a Sanitary sewer Improvement Area (SSIA):

-9. Bonds And Seperate Accounts – he proceeds from the sale of any revenue bonds for the making of the improvements must be maintained in a separate fund or account created by the District for the improvement project.
+- Bonds And Seperate Accounts – The proceeds from the sale of any revenue bonds for the making of the improvements must be maintained in a separate fund or account created by the District for the improvement project.
 These funds shall be used for the payment of costs incurred in making the improvements.

 Connecting an EXISTING HOME OR BUSINESS